 Little Theatre.
 Then in April 1974, the future of the Lakewood Little Theatre was forever changed when a wealthy retiree Ken Beck agreed to support the Theatre's plans to build a multi-cultural arts center.
 After a successful campaign to solicit support from the public the new complex boasting a 500-seat theater, art museum, galleria, skylights, and indoor gardens.
 Whether you've been inspired by an art class or dazzled by a play, it would be nearly impossible to imagine life without Beck Center, states Executive Director Lucinda Einhouse.
-This bi-annual service

-by the Lakewood Rocky River Sunrise Rotary Club to beautify the grounds is appreciated by all who attend classes and events throughout the year.

-Page 4

-Central American Sun & Water Conference

-see, but the best part was meeting

-the people and communities the projects serviced.
-It did not take long for

-my skepticism to fade away.
-As we

-talked with Ivan and the community

-leaders, I started to understand the

-complexity of these water projects.
+This bi-annual service by the Lakewood Rocky River Sunrise Rotary Club to beautify the grounds is appreciated by all who attend classes and events throughout the year.
+Central American Sun & Water Conference In 2012, at my home club's (Rotary Club of Kent) meeting; I remember listening to the speaker, Ivan Villasboa, tell about providing potable water to remote villages in El Salvador.
+To me this talk was just that; another talk of which I did not have a full understanding.
+After the meeting, I introduced myself to Ivan and started asking questions.
+As, I was talking with Ivan, my father, a fellow Rotarian approached and heard the doubt in my voice.
+Toward the end of our conversation Ivan invited me on a delegation trip to visit El Salvador and meet some of its people.
+Before I could respond my Father accepted the invitation on my behalf.